There’s a saying among insurance industry insiders: Unlike fine wine, claims don't get better with age; they only get more expensive.

 Why?
 Three reasons:

 First, the sooner an insurance representative can arrive at the scene and begin investigating the claim, the better the likelihood that scenes and evidence are preserved and recorded in a way that will be useful later in the process.
-“Scene preservation, vehicle positioning, damages, witness statements—all are best preserved as close in time to the incident as possible,” Flaherty said.
+“Scene preservation, vehicle positioning, damages, witness statements—all are best preserved as close in time to the incident as possible,” the insurance industry executive said.
 “As time passes, things change, including the facts stored in people’s minds as they begin to rewind and replay the accident.
 Insureds can place themselves—and in turn, their insurers—in the best possible position by reporting claims early.”

 Second, early reporting allows damaged vehicles to be more quickly moved to repair facilities, where decisions on repairs can be made faster.
 This reduces storage fees as well as rental costs for replacement vehicles.
 In addition to preventing storage-related damage to equipment, quicker repairs get trucks back on the road more quickly, reducing downtime and lost profits.